 Policy 13.4A.12.
 Priority to septic tank problem areas.
-Martin County shall prioritize septic tank problem areas for connection to centralized wastewater disposal facilities.
+Martin County shall prioritize septic tank problem areas for connection to centralized wastewater disposal facilities pursuant to 163.3177, F.S.

 Policy 13.4A.13.
 Public information on stormwater management.
 Martin County shall initiate a public education program that takes advantage of existing programs, to inform all existing and new development and potential residents of stormwater runoff management and its importance to the recovery and maintenance of the St. Lucie River estuary/Indian River Lagoon.